 - Height adjustment made it easy.

 7. DEWALT DCPS620M1 Pole Saw

-To make up your mind on it, let’s check out the features and specs our second top-rated pole saw of the market-
+To make up your mind on it, let’s check out the features and specs our one of the top-rated pole saw of the market-

 First thing first, it’s the bar and chain that matters.
 With this saw from Dewalt, we have got an 8 inches bar and chain length, which is good enough for trimming and cutting small and medium tree branches.